kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 If the driver does not populate `AccessibleTopology` in the `CreateSnapshotResponse`, the sidecar controller simply skips the topology patch.
 The `VolumeSnapshotContent` is created successfully without topology information.
 This ensures backward compatibility with drivers that do not support topology.

 **No nodes match the snapshot's `AccessibleTopology` (scheduler plugin):**
-All candidate nodes are filtered out by the plugin because none have topology labels that intersect with the snapshot's `AccessibleTopology`.
+All candidate nodes are filtered out by the plugin because no node's labels satisfy any of the snapshot's `AccessibleTopology` terms.
 The pod remains unschedulable with an event indicating the topology mismatch.
 This is a permanent failure unless new nodes are added in a compatible topology.

 **VolumeSnapshotContent has topology field empty:**
 In this case, default scheduler behavior will run, so no snapshot topology will be taken into account when filtering out nodes.